sodiqadesina/Enterprise-ML-Statistics-Integration-Platform/ml-weka/README.md

 4. ec.ml.car contains examples of using Weka's classifiers (KNN, NB, and SVM) for teaching assistance evaluation data.
 Check TA_ReadMe.md for more details.

-## What to do?

-1. Read WekaManual.pdf for the arff data file format.
-We will use arff as standard data format with Weka API programming.

-2. Try to run the test programs in ec.weka.cls, ec.weka.data, and check the output results, i.e. Run As Java Application.

-3. For example, run LinearRegressionTest.java as Java Application.
-It first computes and generates the linear regression model and saves as file model/house_regression.bin, then it load the model from model file and does the prediction computing.

-4. For programs in ec.ml.cars, first run create_bayes_model.java, which will generate a NB model and save it at model/car_bayes.bin, secondly ran use_bayes_model.java, which will read in model/car_bayes.bin and do testing/predicting for specified input data.
-Do the same to knn, and svm.

-5. For programs in ec.ml.tae, first run create_bayes_model.jar, which will generate a NB model and save it at model/tae_bayes.bin, secondly ran use_bayes_model.jar, which will read in model/tae_bayes.bin and do testing/predicting for specified input data.
-Do the same for knn and svm.